Anterior Approach Hip Replacement

 Live Xray (Flouroscopy)

-The anterior technique also calls for use of a live mobile x-ray (fluoroscope) during the procedure.
+The anterior technique allows for use of a live mobile x-ray (fluoroscope) during the procedure.
 This device enables your surgeon to not only visualize the components by direct vision, but also visualize the hip replacement with an x-ray to ensure that appropriate sizing and position of all components has been achieved.

 Want to make an appointment?